-Welcome to the website of the Pacific Economics Group (PEG) companies.
-The PEG consortium consists of two companies that are active in the fields of litigation and utility regulation.
+Welcome to the website of the Pacific Economics Group ("PEG") companies.
+The PEG consortium consists of two companies (PEG LLC and PEG Research LLC) that are active in the fields of litigation and utility regulation.
 Principals of these companies are based in California and Wisconsin and include several nationally recognized economists.
 Please explore the site and learn more about the PEG companies and the services we provide.

 Mark Newton Lowry filed supplemental testimony in September in support of a revised PBR proposal by Central Maine Power.
 The revision was prepared in response to a July decision by Maine’s Public Service Commission rejecting the general concept of a "hybrid" revenue adjustment mechanism ("RAM").
 The hybrid RAM previously proposed by the Company required a multi-year forecast of its capital cost.
 CMP is now proposing a comprehensive revenue cap index based on research by Dr. Lowry on the input price and productivity trends of Northeast power distributors.